Skip to content

 No, but I’m a contributor to Travel and Leisure and I’ve been writing a lot for Vogue.

-What are five things people SHOULD NOT wear this spring/summer?
+What are five things people should not wear this spring/summer?

 I think people should wear whatever they like!